All Episodes

 I might address that.

-Frankly, Art, that's a little bit of an urban myth.
+And certainly, frankly, Art, that's a little bit of an urban myth.

-These experiments were started with Wilder Penfield, a neurosurgeon of some decades ago.
+I mean, these experiments were started with Wilder Penfield, a neurosurgeon of some decades ago.

-One thing that amazingly was reported relatively recently in a prominent journal was that you actually stimulate the part of the brain while the people are awake.
+One thing that amazingly was reported relatively recently in a prominent journal was you actually stimulate the part of the brain while the people are awake.

 Now, that sounds like it would hurt.

-It doesn't, because the brain has no pain senses.
+Because the brain has no pain senses.

-Because the brain has no sensory pain fibers, you can do these types of things and they actually can map the source in the brain where they're having seizures.
+And they actually can map the source in the brain where they're having seizures.

 So they can try to treat seizures in certain patients.